The Free City (Zephyria)

 - Salvage processing: Wastes salvage cleaned, sorted, anonymized for resale

-- Water rights: Control the last reliable aquifer in the region
+- Water rights: Last reliable deep aquifer in the Southern Wastes

-- People: Trained workers who don't exist in corporate records
+- People: Trained workers, educated citizens, skilled labor that doesn't exist in corporate records

 Key Imports